w212444150/Robert_Thompson_ITAI_1378_Portfolio/L02_Image_Processing_Basics/README.md

 # Image Processing Fundamentals

 ## Problem Statement
-Understanding how computers "see" images by manipulating raw pixel matrices (0-255) without using high-level AI wrappers.
+Learned that computers "see" images by manipulating raw pixel matrices (0-255) without using high-level AI wrappers, software on top of existing AI models like Claude, ChatGPT, etc., that tailors the functions depending on specific use cases.

 ## Approach
 Implemented 15+ operations using OpenCV and NumPy, including channel splitting, grayscale conversion, and contrast adjustment.